 One of the most challenging aspects of the infertility experience is dealing with the emotional ups and downs relating to medical treatment, the uncertainty about outcomes, and the challenge of having to make important decisions such as when 'enough is enough.'
-It is important to learn how to take care of yourself, make sure you that get the support you need, and to manage your emotions so that your self-esteem and outlook on life remains as positive as possible.
+It is important to learn how to take care of yourself, make sure that you get the support you need, and to manage your emotions so that your self-esteem and outlook on life remains as positive as possible.

 What does a couple who has just been diagnosed with a fertility problem have in common with a couple who just had their fourth miscarriage?
 The level of anguish may not be the same, but these two couples do have a lot in common: a sense of loss and disappointment, and the feeling of emotions and events being out of control.
 For both couples a basic assumption—that by being decent people who try hard in life, your wishes will be fulfilled—has been shattered.

 Even if your mind isn't consciously thinking about loss, your unconscious mind and your body may be responding to feelings of grief.
 Do you recognize any of the following symptoms that either appeared or worsened during your infertility experience:

 The best way to get back to "business as usual" is to take care of the emotional business at hand.
 And there's nothing wimpy about healthy grief work - it calls on all of your courage and resourcefulness.
 A Zen proverb says, "The way to control a bull is to give it a big pasture."
 Paying attention to grief ends its power over you.
 Give grief its due and you'll find the energy and concentration to get on with your life.
 See a mental health professional if you feel that infertility is making it hard to cope day in and day out.

 After several months of unsuccessful attempts to get pregnant or stay pregnant, feelings of shock or numbness may result.
 Feelings of "this can't be happening to us" or "I know next month we will be successful" begin to change over to anger and guilt.